friendlyyuuko/friendlyyuuko.github.io/README.md

-Using this for webpage and tinkering projects.
+Using this for a simple webpage.
-I prob won't accept any PRs.
+I prob won't accept any PRs for this.